SEO – THE “MYTHICAL” SILVER BULLET

 THE DIFFERENT HATS

-The opposite of white hat, and black hat employs the “shady hacker” methods.
-Black hat basically tries to outsmart the search engines, and exploit all the ranking loopholes.
+Opposite of white hat, the black hat techniques employ the “shady hacker” methods.
+Blackhat basically tries to outsmart the search engines, and exploit all the ranking loopholes.
 Methods include using automated software to create spam links, fake social likes, shares, and paying people to create fake links to your website.

 Grey hat methods are neither “good nor evil”, and they are not entirely “legal nor illegal”.
 While buying links is almost a taboo in SEO, a sponsored post or review is not illegal in a sense.
 Donating to an organization, and getting a link in exchange is also another grey hat method.

-We have come the end of this introduction to SEO.
-Yep, introduction.
+We have come to the end of this introduction to SEO.
 We have scratched the surface of the beast called SEO.
-Hopefully this has given you more insight, and whoever said SEO is “very easy”?
+Hopefully, this has given you some insight, and whoever said SEO is “very easy”?